A Deep Learning-Based FPGA Function Block Detection Method with Bitstream to Image Transformation: Introduction

-In this paper, we propose an FPGA function block detection method based on deep learning using an image-coded representation of bitstream.
-For the purpose of improving the detection accuracy and compressing the size of the dataset, the representation should reflect the adjacency of the programmable logic and remove the useless information.
-The approaches taken are: 1) finding the mapping relationship between the configurable logic block (CLB) elements and the configuration bits, and 2) using only configuration bits of CLBs for representation.
-Then, the bitstreams are transformed into images by the proposed representation and the deep learning techniques are applied by training an innovative object detection algorithm on the images.
-Researchers~\cite{Liu_TC2019} have implemented a variety of application-specific encryption algorithms containing different cryptographic operators, such as Advanced Encryption Standard (AES), Secure Hashing Algorithm 1 (SHA-1), Message Digest Algorithm 4 (MD4), and so on, on FPGA devices.
-Our work takes the cryptographic operator detection as an example to verify the methodology.
-In summary, the main contributions of this paper include: \begin{itemize} \item A three-channel color image-coded representation of bitstream suitable for deep learning processing is proposed by analyzing the mapping relationship between the configuration bits and CLB elements. \item A dataset, in which the images are transformed from bitstream files containing 10 kinds of cryptographic operators, is generated without manual annotation. \item The deep learning techniques are applied to FPGA function block detection from bitstream for the first time by training a deep learning-based object detection algorithm on the dataset.
-The mean Average Precision (mAP) reaches 97.72\% for 10 kinds of function blocks when Intersection over Union (IoU) is 0.5. \end{itemize}
+In summary, the main contributions of this paper include: \begin{itemize} \item The bitstream-to-image transformation suitable for deep learning processing is proposed by analyzing the mapping relationship between the configuration bits and CLB elements. \item A dataset, in which the images are transformed from bitstream files containing 10 kinds of cryptographic operators, is generated for deep learning without manual annotation, which means there is no need to label the data by humans. \item The deep learning techniques are applied to FPGA function block detection from bitstream for the first time by training a deep learning-based object detection algorithm on the dataset.
+A number of FPGA designs for application-specific encryption algorithms~\cite{Liu_TC2019} have been adopted to test and validate the proposed detection method.
+It is found that the function blocks of the FPGA designs can be successfully identified.
+The mean Average Precision (mAP) reaches 98.11\% for 10 kinds of function blocks when Intersection over Union (IoU) is 0.5. \end{itemize}

-The rest of the paper is organized as follows: Sec.~\ref{2_sec_background} briefly describes the background of FPGAs and deep learning-based object detection algorithms.
-Sec.~\ref{3_sec_Methodology} firstly introduces the overall process of the detection method and then describes each step of the method in details.
-The experimental results are presented in Sec.~\ref{4_sec_Experimental_results}.
-Sec.~\ref{5_sec_related_works} discusses the related work and Sec.~\ref{6_sec_conclusions} summarizes the findings.
+The rest of the paper is organized as follows.
+Section~\ref{5_sec_related_works} discusses the related works.
+Section~\ref{3_sec_Methodology} firstly introduces the overall process of the detection method and then describes each step of the method in detail.
+The experimental results are presented in Section~\ref{4_sec_Experimental_results} and Section~\ref{6_sec_conclusions} summarizes the findings.